2019 Charlevoix Chamber Scholarship

 Purpose and Criteria:

-The Charlevoix Area Chamber of Commerce Scholarship is intended to provide financial support and assistance to a high school senior that deserves assistance covering tuition expenses associated with higher education.
+The Charlevoix Area Chamber of Commerce Scholarship is intended to provide financial support and assistance to an area high school senior that deserves assistance covering tuition expenses associated with higher education.

 Charlevoix Area Chamber of Commerce

 Number of Recipients: There will be ONE scholarship valued at $1500.

 This Scholarship is generously funded by: Boat Works of Charlevoix, Fox Charlevoix & Fox Charlevoix Ford, and the Charlevoix Area Chamber of Commerce.

 *If your business is interested in partnering to sponsor the scholarship, please reach out to the Chamber office at 231-547-2101.